chrosciu/simple-blog/README.md

 ```java
 String.format("Filtering post: %s with query: %s, result: %b", post, query, post.getTitle().contains(query) || post.getContent().contains(query));
 ```
+### Catching swallowed exceptions

+Add exception breakpoint for **caught** `PostException` exception

+Try to add post with title longer than 20 characters to spawn such exception

+### Altering variables

+Add breakpoint in `PostService` class in first line of `getPost` method.

+Then alter the value of `postId` variable and see what happens.

+Then try to alter the value of `posts` field in the class and see that **final** fields cannot be changed

 ### Forcing return / throwing exception / dropping frame